 - Sean McMillan

 In 2019 the Division of Technology Services (DTS), working in conjunction with the Department of Workforce Services (DWS), modernized their imaging system for the Unemployment Insurance Division (UI).
 This 6-month project (designed and developed 100% in-house) greatly improves efficiencies and productivity by automating the delivery of images to the Unemployment Insurance tax system (CATS) and the Unemployment Insurance benefits system (CUBS).

 - Brandon Woolsey

-In accordance with UCA 63F-4, the Department of Technology Services is now accepting proposals to implement a new information technology innovation designed to result in a greater efficiency in a government process or a cost saving in the delivery of a government service.
+In accordance with UCA 63F-4, the Division of Technology Services is now accepting proposals to implement a new information technology innovation designed to result in a greater efficiency in a government process or a cost saving in the delivery of a government service.
 Proposals must be for a new technology not previously in use or a substantial adaptation or modification of an existing technology.

 DTS has $150,000 available in Fiscal Year 2021 for innovation projects.

 DTS has published a new Enterprise Mobility Management Product offering.